 All applicants are encouraged to consider how their organisation and project will be accessible and inclusive of people with a disability.
 For ideas on how to make your program, project, or event more flexible please see the Accessibility Guide.
-For more information please contact Cheryle Gray, Coordinator Community Planning, on 9205 5175.
+For more information please contact Laurice Younge, Access and Inclusion officer on 9205 5414.